 If you love a good fighting game, then Super Smash Bros.
 Ultimate is for you.
 Featuring a whole host of beloved characters from across a whole range of Nintendo classics, ranging from Mario to Zelda and several Pokemon – as well as Sega’s Sonic the Hedgehog – it’s a game that features enough playable characters to appeal to most gamers.

-Released near the end of the year in 2018, the game has won a slew of awards and currently holds the prestigious ‘universal acclaim’ title on Metacritic for good reason.
-With new game modes and an effort to take everything that made the previous entries so beloved and mix it up in a fresh way, Super Smash Bros.
+Released in late 2018, the game has won a slew of awards and currently holds the prestigious ‘universal acclaim’ title on Metacritic for good reason.
+With new game modes and a noticeable effort to take everything that made the previous entries so beloved and mix it up in a fresh way, Super Smash Bros.
 Ultimate is a joy to play and a great ‘pick up and play’ title for those who do not have the time to sink into something like Breath of the Wild.

 While Doom may not be quite as good on the Switch as it is on the likes of the PlayStation and Xbox, you can’t take those consoles with you on the move, so the Switch version is still a must-buy for fans.